anushasasindran/Assignment_Cypress_Cucumber/README.md

 # **Scripts**
 The scripts to run are given under Scripts on Package.json file(to run in test runner and Commandline in headed and non-headed).
-npm run clean-up(to clean the previous results) npm run APICLtest(to run the API tests in CL)
+npm run clean-up(to clean the previous results) npm run UICLtest(to run the UI tests in CL)
-npm run UICLtest(to run the UI tests in CL)
 npm run mochawesome-merge(to generate the reports)